glennga/ilima/README.md

 # ilima
 This repository contains all scripts + queries used to evaluate the multi-valued indexing implementation on AsterixDB.
 There are two main experiment sets that this repository contains:
 1. **Internal benchmarking (measuring the "faff")**.
 This experiment set is meant to compare the existing atomic indexes in AsterixDB against our implementation of multi-valued indexes.
 To work around the obvious cardinality issue, the main comparison is between an _atomic value_ and a _collection with one element_.
 We measure the query performance, the ingestion performance, and the index maintenance performance.
 The dataset + queries used are from a homegrown inventory management example.
 2. **External benchmarking (measuring against other systems)**.
 This experiment set is meant to compare AsterixDB's multi-valued indexes against the multi-valued indexes of other systems.
-The systems compared are Couchbase, MongoDB, and MySQL.
+The systems compared are Couchbase and MongoDB.
 The dataset + queries used are from a modified CH-benchmark (to more naturally represent `lineitems` in `orders`).

 ## Repository Structure
 This repository is structured as follows: